USF-CS315-F23/USF-CS315-F23.github.io/assignments/project01.md

     init retval to 0
-    init placeval to 1 (anything to the 0 power is 1) loop over str from the highest index down to 0 calculate the integer corresponding to the character at that index calculate the value of that place by multiplying the integer * placeval
+    init placeval to 1 (anything to the 0 power is 1) determine the base of the str by looking at first two chars `0b` means base is 2, `0x` means base is 16, otherwise base is 10 loop over str from the highest index down to 0 calculate the integer corresponding to the character at that index calculate the value of that place by multiplying the integer * placeval